pdimens/harpy/Workflows/downsample.md

 | `--invalid`     |    `-i`    |      `1`      | Proportion of barcodes to sample                                                                                                  |
 | `--prefix`      |    `-p`    | `downsampled` | Prefix for output files                                                                                                           |
 | `--random-seed` |            |               | Random seed for sampling [!badge variant="secondary" text="optional"]                                                             |

+## invalid barcodes
+The `--invalid` options determines what proportion of invalid barcodes appear in the barcode pool.
+Bear in mind that the barcode pool still gets subsampled, so the `--invalid` proportion doesn't necessarily reflect how many end up getting sampled, rather what proportion will be considered for sampling.
+The proportions equate to:
+- `0`: invalid barcodes are skipped
+- `1`: all invalid barcodes appear in the barcode pool that gets subsampled
+- `0`<`i`<`1`: that proportion of barcodes appear in the barcode pool that gets subsampled

 ----
 ## :icon-git-pull-request: Downsample Workflow